 In the event that a warrant issued in Washington D.C. would trigger non-disclosure based on the exemption law, law enforcement agencies can redact information that would cause the issue.
 As such, warrants are available for citizens to view and there are options for viewing them outlined below.

-An Overview of Locating Warrants in the District of Columbia (Washington D.C.
+Locating Details of Wanted Persons in the District of Columbia (Washington D.C.
 Warrant Search)

 Anyone can check for warrants as long as they have some basic information.